-In all engineering and computer occupations, the median earnings of females are less than those of males.
+Gender pay gap: In all engineering and computer occupations, the median earnings of women are less than those of men.
 The size of the gap varies by discipline, with female mechanical engineers having the smallest earnings cap (97% of male median earnings) while women in other fields are receiving only 86% to 93% of the median earnings of their male colleagues.

 Source: 2019 American community survey (5-yr estimates), Tables B24122 and B24123

 Earnings Gap for Women of Color in STEM: According to a recent report by the Pew Research Center, underrepresented minorities in STEM earn much less than their White counterparts.
 For instance, black women earn about 87% of white women’s salary and about 62% of white men’s salary.
 Hispanic women earn about 85% of white women’s salary and about 61% of white men’s salary.

 Source: Pew Research Center, January 2018.
 “Women and Men in STEM Often at Odds Over Workplace Equity.”

 Earning Gap at Different Degree Levels: Although the salary difference between men and women with science and engineering degrees seems to decrease as the educational level attained increases, there is still a sizable difference at the doctoral level with men earning about 21% more than women.
 Moreover, salary differences still persist at each post-secondary degree level even after controlling for characteristics such as, race/ethnicity, geographic region, parental education, and field of degree.

 Earning Gap by State: According to data from the U.S. Census Bureau, women engineers’ average salary is between 77% and 111% of men’s average salary.
 Overall, women engineers in most states have average salaries that are between 80% and 89% of those of men engineers.